 - protect against legal liability.

-If we have collected your personal information because you are a representative of one of our current or prospective partners or clients, we may send you direct marketing communications and information about services and products offered by members of the OCR Labs Group.
-Noting, we do not use personal information collected as part of our identity verification services, we provide to our partners and/or clients, for direct marketing.
+If we have collected your personal information because you are a representative of one of our current or prospective partners or clients, we may send you direct marketing communications and information about services and products offered by members of OCR Labs.

 You may opt-out of receiving marketing materials from us by contacting us using the details set out below or by using the opt-out facilities provided (e.g. an unsubscribe link).